Chart Color Schemes

 Glen Waverley - West features high concentrations of group households, with a higher-than-average median household size

 Family households account for 76.8% of all households, including 41.3% couples with children, 22.9% couples without children, and 11.2% single parent families.
-Non-family households constitute the remaining 23.2%, with lone person households at 18.9% and group households comprising 4.3%.
-The median household size is 2.8 people, larger than the Greater Melbourne average of 2.7.
+Non-family households make up the remaining 23.2%, consisting of 18.9% lone person households and 4.3% group households.
+The median household size is 2.8 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households